pollev/Kringlecon-2-Turtle-Doves/index.md

 - The distance
 - The hash

 Start of with a clean slate (hash of value 1626) and we increase the distance from 0 to 7999.
-We then generate a hash `md5(1626 + 7999)` and change the hash value to reflect that.
+We then generate a hash `md5(1626 + 7999)` and change the browser value to reflect that.
 In linux we can do this easily:
 ```
 polle@polle-pc:~ $ echo -n "$((1626 + 7999))" | md5sum